 Airway Cadaver Course

-This course is held annually in late June in conjunction with the Division of Emergency Medicine.
+This course is held annually in late June in conjunction with the Department of Emergency Medicine.
 Fellows have the opportunity to practice procedural techniques on cadavers under the instruction of faculty from across Weill Cornell Medicine.

 - Endotracheal intubation techniques